 There is clear evidence that supermarket power in global supply chains influences waste at the farm gate, which contributes to a global problem of food and environmental unsustainability.
 At the same time, local level interventions by farmers and others push back against these forces to keep rejected food from becoming waste.

-Along with his fellow Grantham Scholar Eunice, Jonas worked on a Defra funded project about food waste.
-As part of this, he and Eunice came up with a new approach that considers both the social impact of the food redistribution and the resource value of food.
-If you want to know, then you can read Grantham Scholars, food waste & Food Works.
+Along with his fellow Grantham Scholar Eunice Oppon, Jonas worked on a Defra funded food waste project.
+Together they created an approach that considers the social impact of food redistribution and the resource value of food.
+If you want to know more, then you can read Grantham Scholars, food waste & Food Works.

 Jonas has written a series of blogs on food waste, food poverty, and the organisations trying to combat them.
 You can find all the blogs here.